wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/3-powerapps-functions.md

 * The second formula is associated with the **IconSortUpDown1** control ![Sort gallery icon](../media/powerapps-icon-sort.png).
 You select this control to sort the list of items in the browse screen gallery.

     * The formula is `UpdateContext({SortDescending1: !SortDescending1})`.
     * The formula uses `UpdateContext` to update a *variable* called `SortDescending1`.
 The value of the variable switches back and forth as you select the control.
-This tells the gallery on this screen how to sort the items (watch the video for more details).
+This tells the gallery on this screen how to sort the items.

 * The third formula is associated with the **NextArrow1** control ![Go to details arrow icon](../media/powerapps-icon-arrow.png).
 You select this control to go from the browse screen to the details screen.